-As of December 31, 2023, the Solvency II carrying amount came to $\leq 103,932$ thousand.
-The year-on-year increase of $\leq 1,028$ thousand in the Solvency II carrying amount was mainly attributable to the higher net asset value (NAV) of an affiliated company (related undertaking).
+As of December 31, 2024, the Solvency II carrying amount came to €92,570 thousand.
+The year-on-year decrease of €11,363 thousand in the Solvency II carrying amount was mainly attributable to the lower net asset values (NAVs) of a number of affiliated companies (related undertakings).

 The difference between the carrying amount at cost on the HGB balance sheet and the fair value on the Solvency II balance sheet results from using different valuation methods.
 Under HGB, shares in affiliated companies (related undertakings), including equity investments (participations), are valued at cost and - where necessary - written down to their fair value.
 Write-downs are reversed to no more than the historical cost if the reason for recognizing them ceases to apply.
-The fair value is determined using an income capita-lization approach based on a planning horizon of usually three years.
+The fair value is determined using an income capitalization approach based on a planning horizon of usually three years.